miekg/pgo/README.md

 - `name`: this is the name of the service, used to uniquely identify the service across machines.
 - `user`: which user to use to run the docker compose under.
 - `repository` and `branch`: where to find the git repo belonging to this service.
+- `registry`: optional authentication for pulling the docker images from the registry.
+In "user:token" format, is user is omitted, `user` is used.
 - `compose`: alternate compose file to use.
 - `ignore`: don't restart the containers when a compose file changes.
 - `urls`: what DNS names need to be assigned to this server and to what port should they forward.
 - `networks`: which external network can this service use.
 Empty means all.
 - `env`: specify extra environment variables in "VAR=VALUE" notation.
-- `import`: create a Caddyfile snippet with reverse proxy statements for all URLs in all services, and writes this in the directory where the repository is checked out.
+- `import`: create a Caddyfile snippet with reverse proxy statements for all URLs in all services *with a specific* prefix and writes this in the directory where the repository is checked out.

 For non-root accounts, docker compose will be run with the normal supplementary groups to which the local docker group has been added.
 This allows those user to transparently access the docker socket.